Aliases for SESN2 Gene

 GeneCards Summary for SESN2 Gene

 SESN2 (Sestrin 2) is a Protein Coding gene.
-Diseases associated with SESN2 include Pulmonary Emphysema.
-Among its related pathways are p53 Pathway (RnD) and Longevity regulating pathway - multiple species.
+Diseases associated with SESN2 include Hypoxia and Pulmonary Emphysema.
+Among its related pathways are TP53 Regulates Metabolic Genes and Gene Expression.
 An important paralog of this gene is SESN1.